Vienna shrugs off its modesty, puts on its finest clothes and presents some of the best the city has to offer in the #wienliebe three-day festival.

 Vienna is known for its Heuriger wine taverns, sausage stands, and cafés.
 Not to mention its cakes and traditional foods like Wiener Schnitzel, which is practically a staple food here.

-Our city brewery spreads Viennese tradition in half-litre glasses.
+Our city brewery usually spreads Viennese tradition in half-litre glasses.
 And you have a chance to sample the city’s best wines (Vienna has a flourishing wine sector thanks to the kindness of the local geological and meteorological deities).

 Music & (agri)culture

 Indeed, one of the fascinating facts I like to bore people with and ensure they never invite me to dinner again is that Vienna produces more aubergines than the rest of the country combined.
-I really am that fun at parties.

-2024 dates, tickets & tips
+Dates, tickets & tips

-- Friday: 2pm to 10pm
+- Thursday: 2pm to 10pm

 - Saturday: 10am to 10pm